m50d/m50d.github.com/_posts/2015-09-23-infrastructure-as-code-is-easy.md

  * If reducing your defect rate is important to you:
    * Stop using Ruby
    * Stop using C
- * But you won't, because it isn't.
+ * But you won't, because you don't really care about defect rate